Views from An Englishman in Wales

 3. Afan Forest Park

-Created in the 1970s and has grown into one of Britain’s iconic mountain bike destinations.
-Situated in a former coal mining valley a few miles from the M4, the forest park offers mountain bike trails for beginners to expert riders.
+Created in the 1970s, Afan Forest Park has grown into one of Britain’s iconic mountain biking destinations.
+Situated in a former coal mining valley just a few miles from the M4, the park offers trails for riders of all levels, from beginners to experts.

 Five Reasons To Go There

-1. Easy to get to: Located only minutes from Jn 41 of the M4
+1. Easy Access: Located only minutes from Junction 41 of the M4

-2. Family friendly cycling and walking: A network of 25 miles (40 km) of disused railway lines and numerous footpaths for the inexperienced to the the very experienced
+2. Family-Friendly Cycling and walking: A network of 25 miles (40 km) of disused railway lines and numerous footpaths, perfect for cyclists and walkers of all abilities

-3. Mountain Biking: The Penhydd Trail was voted as the trail to ride before you die by What Mountain Bike Magazine in 2004
+3. Mountain Biking: The Penhydd Trail was voted “the trail to ride before you die” by What Mountain Bike magazine in 2004

-4. Good facilities: A well-equipped cafe (try the house speciality wraps), small local museum on mining, bike hire shop and a new children’s adventure play area next to the cafe
+4. Excellent Facilities: A well-equipped café (try the house-specialty wraps), a small local museum on mining, a bike hire shop, and a new children's adventure play area next to the café

-5. It's beautiful!
-We visited in late Autumn and were blessed with a glorious palette of golds, oranges, reds and yellows
+5. Stunning Scenery!
+We visited in late autumn and were treated to a glorious palette of golds, oranges, reds, and yellows

 Afan Forest Park Visitor Centre is SA13 3HG